 The order is the latest in a pattern of what individual plaintiffs’ attorneys believe is as a deference to the NFL shown by Judge Brody.
 Many of these attorneys are also frustrated that they continue to be frozen out of the process.
 The judge’s order to schedule the hearing had limited oral arguments to attorneys from the NFL and to Christopher Seeger, the co-lead counsel from Seeger Weiss, the firm representing the settlement class.
+[Update: In a subsequent interview with Deadspin, Seeger detailed why he thinks the judge’s order will do nothing more than mandate a small administrative change.]
 This didn’t sit well with individual attorneys like Tighe, who have direct knowledge of the medical and financial hardships being endured by the players and their families that he represents.
 Multiple attorneys also feel Seeger Weiss isn’t doing enough on behalf of the settlement class.
 Tighe and two other attorneys filed motions (see here, here, and here) asking to be heard at Thursday’s hearing, and multiple individual player attorneys had flown in from around the country to attend it.

 Under the terms of the settlement, players have the option of getting a diagnosis from one of two sets of neurologists and neuropsychologists from a list that’s been pre-approved by both the league and the class counsel.
 One set, the Baseline Assessment Program (BAP), is free for the players, but they only get one examination, and the visit and the doctor are chosen by the claims administrator, BrownGreer of Richmond, Va.
 The other program, known as the Monetary Award Fund, allows players to pick their doctor and to arrange the time and location of the appointment.
 Players who choose to go the MAF route must pay for the visit themselves (or via insurance, if applicable).